Markkimotho/markkimotho.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: |
-  Computer Scientist.
-Builder.
-Open Sourcerer.
+  Computer Scientist | Builder | Open Sourcerer.
   <br>
   Herein lies all that I dare share with the world.
 Technology, art, books, and more...